carpentries-incubator/geospatial-python/_episodes/02-raster-reproject.md

 We will reproject our DTM to meters using the CRS object that we can access from our DSM's `crs` attribute.
 If we use rasterio, this requires defining the metadata of our reprojected raster as well as saving the output to a new file before reading it back.

 Since we are reprojecting, the `transform` of our metadata will change.
-The transform converts pixel coordinates (row, column) into geospatial coordinates (latitude, longitiude), for example.
+The transform converts pixel coordinates (row, column) into geospatial coordinates (latitude, longitude), for example.
 We can create the new transform, crs, width, and height in our reprojected  output's metadata with `calculate_default_transform`.

 ```python
 from rasterio.warp import calculate_default_transform, reproject